b-k-schneider/pyChuck/README.md

 chuck is its own builtin server, but not very resilient (doesn't detect duplicates of itself)

-.py instantiates a pyChuck() causing a chuck to run (if not already running) pyChuck() talks to chuck with OSC messages
+Instantiate a pyChuck() object in Python.
+This will run Chuck (if not already running). pyChuck() talks to chuck with OSC messages

 Flow:
 	.py instantitates pyChuck() which becomes an OSC Server if necessary, and